Supercharge your PowerPoint productivity with

 Most files on Windows PCs have a File Name followed by a period followed by a "file extension" of three or more characters.

-The file extension tells Windows what application to launch when you double-click the file's icon.
+The extension is how Windows knows what type of file it is and what program to launch when you double-click the file's icon.

 Sooner or later, you'll need to view or change a file extension or search for files of a certain extension, but as long as Windows is hiding your files from you, you can't do that.